mh2933/atmega328p_drivers-/README.md

 any reciever that can read UART, perhaps an atmega328p.

-We can keep this a bit open in the beginning wich type of analog-sensors and what the revieving end should look like, but then we need to write drivers for ADC also and then drivers for UART-output and perhaps
+We can keep this a bit open in the beginning wich type of analog-sensors and what the recieving end should look like, but then we need to write drivers for ADC also and then drivers for UART-output and perhaps
 UART-input depending on what we want on the recieving end,